-Stick electrode gas metal arc welding is more commonly referred to as MIG (metal inert gas) welding.
+Gas metal arc welding is more commonly referred to as MIG (metal inert gas) welding.
 Its most notable feature involves the use of a gas to shield the workpiece metal.
 This helps keep out contaminants and speeds up the welding process without compromising quality.
-MIG welding was originally developed for bonding aluminum alloys, but is currently used on steel, nickel alloys and a range of other metals.
+MIG welding was originally developed for bonding aluminum alloys, but is currently used on steel, nickel alloys, and a range of other metals.

 MIG welding is versatile and fast.
 Its main drawbacks include higher initial costs and low portability.
 MIG welding is almost always performed indoors, which limits its usefulness in remote repair and maintenance applications.